Logan Mailloux: Montreal Canadiens

 On April 15, 2024, Mailloux was recalled by the Canadiens prior to their final game of the 2023–24 NHL season.
 The following day, he made his NHL debut in a 5–4 shootout loss versus the Detroit Red Wings, registering an assist on a goal scored by Alex Newhook.
 After the Canadiens failed to qualify for the 2024 Stanley Cup playoffs, Mailloux was one of four players reassigned to Laval to end the season.

 On October 7, 2024, Mailloux was again reassigned to the Rocket to begin the 2024–25 season.
 However, after fellow defenceman Kaiden Guhle suffered an injury in a game on October 17, Mailloux was subsequently recalled by the Canadiens, and drew into the lineup on October 19, where he recorded his first NHL career goal in a 4–3 shootout loss to the New York Islanders.
 After posting three points (1G, 2A) through five games, Mailloux was returned to the AHL ranks on October 30.
 In January 2025, Mailloux was named to the annual All-Star Classic for the second time in his career.
 Totaling 12 goals and 21 assists in 63 games for Laval, helping the team to the best regular-season record in the AHL and an appearance in the conference finals, he was selected as part of the league's Top Prospects Team.

+St. Louis Blues

-On July 1, 2025, Mailloux's tenure with the Canadiens ended after two seasons as he was traded to the St. Louis Blues in exchange for Zachary Bolduc.
+On July 1, 2025, Mailloux's tenure with the Canadiens organization ended as he was traded to the St. Louis Blues in exchange for Zachary Bolduc.
+After a difficult start to the ensuing 2025–26 season in which he was held scoreless with a plus/minus rating of -12 through nine games with St. Louis, Mailloux was reassigned to the team's AHL affiliate Springfield Thunderbirds on November 9, 2025, prior to being recalled to the NHL ranks two weeks later.
+In January 2026, he agreed to a one-year extension with the Blues.